zylklab/avro-examples/README.md

 This repository contains the following tests:

-⋅⋅* `arrays.java`: Arrays may vary in item types and length of the array.
+⋅⋅* `arrays.java`: Arrays may vary in item types.
+These different types may or may not have share rules of promotion.
 Two versions of the schema per test.

 ⋅⋅* `maps.java`: Maps may vary in item values.
 Two versions of the schema per test.